A procession taken out on the occasion of Gaijatra in Kathmandu. (File photo/Khabarhub)

 The bereaved families offer fruits, bread, beaten rice, curd and money to those participating in the procession including the cows.

-As the saying goes, the festival derives its name from the religious belief that the deceased, during their journey to heaven, crosses a legendary river by grabbing the tail of a cow.
+As the saying goes, the festival derives its name from the religious belief that the deceased, during their journey to heaven, cross a legendary river by grabbing the tail of a cow.

 This festival is believed to have started during the time of King Pratap Malla, who, in a bid to console his queen, much grieved at the death of her son in a smallpox epidemic, ordered his people to organize humor and satire program in various comic postures.